Backbone-Stories/website/_chapters/subversion.md

 > To My Traveling Hope Ada,\
 > It took until almost 230 years after Doomsday for the radioactive isotopes to decay before even short excursions into the Exclusion Zones were permitted.
 The loss of human life, lands, animals, and ways of living and thinking are innumerable.
 >
 > The scale of each missing thing weighed on your mother more with each day.
-One day it crushed her and she wandered off alone like a wounded animal to die alone.
+One day it crushed her and she wandered off like a wounded animal to die alone.
 My greatest fear when digging through the debris is that one day I'll find her.
 Gone in every sense but unspeakably cast into my memory forever in some terrible contorted form.
 I remember her as the woman she was when you were born, not as the broken woman who left.
 She loved you deeply.
 >
 > This research station has been my home for more years than any other place.
 The other families here helped hold us together and to raise you and your older brother.
 He barely blinked once he could enlist to defend us from the terrorist who he feared would strike again.
 Losing your brother pierced me, his stoic face cracking as the convoy reached the gates of our station.
 I hoped his path would not be yours.
 >